 Kilt Rock & Mealt Falls

-Continue north on A855 to your next destination, Kilt Rock and Mealt Falls, one of the only quick stops on your Isle of Skye itinerary.
+Continue north on A855 to your next destination, Kilt Rock and Mealt Falls, one of the only quick stops on your trip to the Isle of Skye.
 Another of Skye’s characteristic basalt formations, Kilt Rock, is a cliff with thin basalt columns resembling a pleated kilt cascading into the sea.

 Look down and see Mealt Falls, a powerful cascade springing from the rockface.
 Look to the south as well, where you can see Rubha nam Brathairean in the distance.